STEINS;GATE 0 Game Cover

 • “The original game's soundtrack suffers from overuse of the same few motifs and it's far too short for a 40+ hour game at around one hour of music.”

-• “That said, while it is distinctively Takeshi's writing, a couple characterizing elements from the original soundtrack are thrown out, which makes this feel a bit alien of an approach, rather than an extension of the sound created in the first game.”
+• “That said, while it is distinctively Takeshi's writing, a couple of characterizing elements from the original soundtrack are thrown out, which makes this feel a bit alien of an approach, rather than an extension of the sound created in the first game.”

-• graphics68 mentions
+• graphics76 mentions

-• “Graphics: steins;gate 0 uses the same pastel style graphics as the previous game and it’s a very visually distinctive style that people either love or hate.”
+• “Graphics: steins;gate 0 uses the same pastel style graphics as the previous game, and it’s a very visually distinctive style that people either love or hate.”

 • “The artworks and soundtracks are beautiful and awesome too.”